 I’ve always been one for finding the best in every situation and lockdown has been no different.
 I’m lucky in so many ways, I still have an income, I work from home, my mum is close by so I can do her shopping, we have a garden and plenty of ways to keep ourselves entertained.
-As well as these things that make lockdown an easier experience for me than it is for some, I’ve also discovered some great things that I wouldn’t have otherwise.
-I was tagged to write about these by Rowena at My Balancing Act, so these are my Lockdown Silver Linings.
+As well as these things that make lockdown an easier experience for me as a parent than it is for some, I’ve also discovered some great things that I wouldn’t have otherwise.

 I will Never be Afraid of the School Holidays Again